Kent State kickoff returner Raekwon Jones was cruising down the sideline, gathering some steam, when he ran into what must have felt like a boulder.

 A Penn State kicker shaped like a boulder.

 Jones staggered three yards backward, and fell on his butt.
 The crowd went “ooohh.’’

 It was Sept.
 3, 2016.
 The day the legend of Joey Julius was born.

 Three weeks later Julius delivered a high, hard hit on Michigan returner Jourdan Lewis and Lewis flew, sprawling, like a pratfalling pro wrestler.

-Lewis admitted he’d never hit like that by a kicker before.
+Lewis said he’d never hit like that by a kicker before.

-“I’ve never been hit by a kicker before,’’ he said.
+That was partly because, he admitted, “I’ve never been hit by a kicker before.’’